lehitoskin/ivy/README.md

 ### Animated GIF Support

 Animated GIF support is currently marked as experimental.
-To animate a GIF, select View -> GIF Animation.
+To animate a GIF, select View -> Animation.
 Due to the unstable nature of the related code, know that some GIF's may not load properly or at all.

 ### FLIF Support

 [FLIF](https://github.com/FLIF-hub/FLIF) support is marked as experimental!
 To load a FLIF file in Ivy, simply open like any other image.
-Ivy will load the image progressively and a little percentage meter will appear prepended to the image's filename in the title of the frame.
+Currently, the FLIF decoder is not optimized, so decoding takes much longer than for other formats.

 ### Embedding Tags as XMP metadata